lgatto/lgatto.github.io/_pages/cbio-who.md

   bioinformatics and has developed computational protein design protocols at the KUL Biomolecular Modeling Lab.

+- **Christophe Vanderaa** is a PhD student working on single assay bioninformatics.
+He did a masters in biomedical sciences at the UCLouvain and followed up with a masters in bioinformatics at the KULeuven.
+He is funded by the FNRS fellowship.

+- **Chong Tang** is a Phd student working on mass spectrometry-based proteomics software development.
+He has a bachelor degree in biotechnology from the Central South University of Forestry and Technology in China and a masters in bioinformatics from KULeuven.
+He is funded by the a China Scholarship Council - FNRS scholarship.

 ## Remote members

 - [**Lisa Breckels**](https://lmsimp.github.io/), Post-Doctoral